kbourzayq/SOLIDSample/README.md

 This project has code snippets which show how applying SOLID principles effects code design.

-For each principle, there are two files in Sources folder;
+For each principle, there are two folders :

- - **Before.XX** files: A default implementation of sample case
+ - **Before** files: A default implementation of sample case.

- - **After.XX** files: Related Principle applied version of the case
+ - **After** files: Related Principle applied version of the case.

 to show the difference in simple and clear way.